AfSIS-at-CIESIN/RMODIS/README.md

 ### /Nigeria

-* This folder contains all the R scripts needed to download, mosaic, reproject and clip /250m/MOD13Q1 16 day timeseries for Nigeria.
+* This folder contains all the R scripts needed to download, mosaic, reproject and clip /250m/MOD13Q1 16 day data for Nigeria.